 - Do I even have an effective trading strategy that I have mastered?

 These shouldn’t be the only questions you ask yourself, they are a good start though.
 You should definitely add to this list as you see fit.
 Once you have your list of questions, print them out and then write in your HONEST responses below them.
-Take all your honest responses and put them together and you’ll know the main things you did wrong in your 2014 trading.
-From that, you can formulate your plan of attack for 2015 and decide how you will move forward without committing those same trading mistakes you made in 2014.
+Take all your honest responses and put them together and you’ll know the main things you did wrong in your trading.
+From that, you can formulate your plan of attack for next year and decide how you will move forward without committing those same trading mistakes you made.